jqnatividad/qsv/README.md

 # to test a specific command
 # here we test only stats and use the
-# -F shortcut for --features
+# t alias for test and the -F shortcut for --features
-cargo test stats -F all_features
+cargo t stats -F all_features
 ```

 ## License